shaheenweb30-ai/clearcents/CURRENCY_SYSTEM.md

 - **⚡ High Performance** with efficient caching
 - **🛡️ Error Handling** with graceful fallbacks

-This system ensures that ClearCents can serve users worldwide with their preferred currency, providing a truly global financial management experience! 🌟
+This system ensures that CentraBudget can serve users worldwide with their preferred currency, providing a truly global financial management experience! 🌟